How to Create & Implement an Emergency Response Plan

 After you create your emergency response plan, the final step is to implement it.
 That means communicating expectations and instructions to the right people and helping ensure they’ll be able to follow those instructions in an emergency.

-Post escape route maps publicly throughout the facility, along with basic emergency response guidelines, phone numbers to call for help, and further instructions when needed.
+You can begin by posting escape route maps publicly throughout the facility, along with basic emergency response guidelines and phone numbers to call for help.
 Train a core team of willing and able staff members to take charge in the event of an emergency, and be sure to instruct other employees to follow their lead.

 Finally, it’s a good idea to not only practice emergency drills but also regularly evaluate and update your plan to account for any changes in the facility layout, workforce, or daily operations that could impact the effectiveness of your emergency response.